 - Cayenne - This dark red is bold and full of spring flair.
 Make it work to your benefit by matching it with neutral tone walls and flooring.
-The color is ideal for bedroom accessories (wall sconces, ornaments, drapes over plantation shutters, etc.) and bedding.
+The color is ideal for bedroom accessories (wall sconces, ornaments, drapes over shutters, etc.) and bedding.

 - Celosia Orange - A bright color that is bound to put anyone in a good mood, Celosia works well in small spaces and entryways.
 Mudrooms are an ideal spot, but it can also look great in the right bedroom.

 - Dazzling Blue - Blues are trending in 2014, especially rich cobalt.
 This shade is a bit on the purple side and can work wonders for powder rooms.
 Half baths are a prime location; remember to pair it with decorative wallpaper to achieve its full effect.

 - Freesia - Paint your four-seasons patio this bright yellow and be prepared to always wake up in a happy mood.
 This friendly tone is relaxing, but at the same time, perfect for uplifting a dull mood.